 Met in dit programma onder anderen

 In 2015, Marie Toussaint founded Notre affaire à tous (in our common interest), an NGO to defend the right for climate justice.
 Together with, amongst others, Oxfam France, Greenpeace France and the Foundation for Nature and Man, they started a climate justice campaign in France to sue the state for its inaction in the fight against global warming.
-The associated petition becomes the most signed in France in less than a week, collecting 2 million signatories in a month.
+The associated petition became the most signed petition in France in less than a week, collecting 2 million signatories in a month.

 The Urgenda Foundation case against the state of the Netherlands was the first of its kind.
 It successfully argued for the adoption of stricter emissions reduction targets by the government.
 It’s a landmark case which, since the initial decision in favor of Urgenda in 2015, has encouraged people from all over the world to take climate injustice to court.
 Dennis van Berkel is a climate change advocate who works on the Dutch Climate Case, together with 900 Dutch citizens.

 Daphina Misiedjan is specialized in issues concerning human rights and the environment.
 She obtained her Ph.D. from Utrecht University where she also obtained her honors master degree in legal research from.
 Her dissertation is titled: Towards a Sustainable Human Right to Water.
 Because of the societal relevance and impact of this thesis, she was awarded the 2017 Agnites Vrolik Prize which included a research grant of E25.000,-.
 She is interested in Global South perspectives on environmental justice and new developments including the right to clean air and the recognition of legal personhood for Nature also known as Earth Jurisprudence or Wild Law.
 She currently teaches environmental law and law & ethics at the Hague University of Applied Sciences and in December will start as an assistant professor at the International Institute of Social Studies in the Hague.